Peep Jänes

 Peep Jänes (born 26 December 1936 in Rakvere, Estonia) is an Estonian architect.

 He graduated from Tallinn Secondary School No. 2 (Tallinna Reaalkool) in 1955 and studied in the TPI from 1955 to 1958 and from 1958 to 1963 in the ERKI, where he graduated as an architect.
 Peep Jänes is one of Estonia's most important Soviet-era architects who developed daring formal solutions during difficult times.
 His five decades of work are characterized by well-publicized buildings and objects of significance.
 Peep Jänes has designed over 300 buildings, projects and competitions.

 He acted mainly during the Soviet period – 1970s and 1980s.
 His architectural style is predominantly modernist.
-He worked in Tallinn in 1963–68 and in 1975–1993 in the "Estonian Project".
+He worked in Tallinn in 1963–68 and 1975–1993 in the "Estonian Project".
 1968–1975 "Land Design Project" and 1994 "Kolde Project".

 Since 1964, he has been a member of the Architectural Union.